muratk3n/thirdwave/en/tweets/2019/week51.md

 ---

-First theory still holds - EU and Japan (bcz of their banks / corps) are in debt deflation territory, low rates, slow growth persists.
+First theory still holds - EU and Japan (bcz of their banks / corps) fell into debt deflation territory post 00, w low rates, slow growth.

-In US during '08 crisis the FED took the toxic assets off the banks' balance sheet fixing their debt problem so they in turn start lending again.
-EU did not follow the same course.
+In US during '08 crisis the FED took the toxic assets off the banks' balance sheet fixing their debt problem so they started lending.
+EU / Japan did not follow the same course.

 "[Paraphr] There are three theories of recent meager growth [and he thinks he debunked the 1st]"